NativeScript/docs/content/tutorials/build-a-master-detail-app-with-plain-typescript.md

 ## Create a new NativeScript application

-We will be using Typescript for this tutorial.
-To create a new NativeScript Typescript application, run the CLI command `ns create` with the name of the application followed by `--ts`.
+We will be using TypeScript for this tutorial.
+To create a new NativeScript TypeScript application, run the CLI command `ns create` with the name of the application followed by `--ts`.

 ```cli
 ns create example-app --ts